MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare.md

 > [!IMPORTANT]
 > Ensure the on-premises and cloud environments remain on the same Business Central version they were on when the cloud migration was set up.
 Do not update the on-premises environment and [reschedule updates](update-rollout-timeline.md#schedule-updates) to the cloud environment to a date after the cloud migration is completed.

-Following these steps can help ensure a stable migration that minimizes downtime for users and results in no data loss.
-However, keep in mind that the migration process can be complex, and issues may arise that require more troubleshooting.
+Keep in mind that the migration process can be complex, and issues may arise that require more troubleshooting.
 It's important to stay flexible and be prepared to adjust your migration strategy as needed to address any problems that arise.

 ## Schedule